Los Angeles County Fair

 The fair is operated by the Los Angeles County Fair Association, a non-profit 501(c)(5) corporation.
-The fair has been regularly held during the end-of-summer months from its inception in 1922 through the 2000s, except for the 2022 fair that was held in May.
+The fair has been regularly held during the end-of-summer months from its inception in 1922 through the 2000s, except for all fairs since 2022, held in May.
 The fair is built on 543 acre of fairgrounds known as Fairplex (Los Angeles County Fair, hotel and exposition complex).
 This also generates a national economic impact of more than $250 million.

 The Los Angeles County Fair's mascot "Thummer" was introduced in 1948 as "Porky the Hitchhiking Pig".
 The artist - Morrie Stewart - originally designed the pig mascot for Kaiser Steel before being approached by the fair to create a new mascot with the re-opening of the fair following World War II.
 "Porky the Hitchhiking Pig" appeared at the Los Angeles County Fair through 1952 when another cartoon claimed naming rights to the name.
 The fair held a naming contest through radio and television, and the name "Thummer" was adopted.
 Thummer has been a regular appearance at the Los Angeles County Fair ever since.
 Thummer wore his trademark outfit and carried a briefcase through the 1980s when a "Mrs. Thummer" was introduced.
 Thummer disappeared in the early 1980s, but reappeared in 1988.

 Fairplex also includes the Sheraton Fairplex Hotel & Conference Center, the Sheraton KOA/RV Park, Barretts Sales and Racing, a defunct 0.625 mi horse racing track, the Millard Sheets Art Center, the Child Development Center at Fairplex, the Fairplex railway exhibit, Barretts Equine Ltd., a thoroughbred horse racing auction facility and the Wally Parks NHRA Motorsports Museum.

 The Los Angeles County Fair was canceled shortly after the 1941 fair due to the outbreak of World War II and re-opened in 1948.
 The 2020-21 fairs were canceled due to the COVID-19 pandemic in California, deferring, as announced in May 2021, the next fair to May 2022, citing that summer heat resulted in reduced attendance.

 Patrollers include security guards, the Pomona Police and Los Angeles County Sheriff's Office.